nillali/heroku-test/README.md

 npm install
 npm start
 ```
-Add this code to your .env file
+Add this code to your .env file:
 ```
 dbURI=<your MongoDB connection string>
 ```